FadriPestalozzi/SolarSoundBytes/README.md

 Sentiment analysis is a well-known Natural Language Processing (NLP) technique used to determine the emotional tone of a text, classifying it as either positive, negative, or neutral.

-- The sentiment of the general public is being inferred by performing sentiment analysis on **130k+ tweets (TODO link to dataset description)**.
+- The sentiment of the general public is being inferred by performing sentiment analysis on **129,756 tweets from 72,088 users** ([database/db-twitter.db](database/db-twitter.db)).
-- Analogously, the sentiment of official channels is derived by sentiment analysis on **4k+ news articles (TODO link to dataset description)**.
+- Analogously, the sentiment of official channels is derived by sentiment analysis on **4,093 news articles from 186 unique sources** ([database/db-news-articles.db](database/db-news-articles.db)).

 By feeding the sentiment analysis results of these 2 datasets into an [interactive dashboard](https://solar-sound-bytes.app/dashboard), the user is empowered to perform an independent investigation and identify possible correlations between public and official sentiments as well as compare those sentiments with additional metrics.